 The Session consists of the pastor and the elders in active service.
 Each class of elders consists of four members elected by the congregation to serve a three year term.
-The Session meets on a monthly basis to carry out its responsibilities for the mission and governance of the church.
+The Session meets monthly to carry out its responsibilities for the mission and governance of the church.

 Moderator: Rev. Kristin Stroble